The University of Lethbridge (2019/2020)

 The university's motto, Fiat Lux (let there be light), refers to the illumination that comes from research and learning.
 Both undergraduate and graduate students work alongside accomplished researchers in a highly supportive and multidisciplinary environment that is grounded in liberal education.

-Opening in 2019, the new science and academic building is one of the most advanced facilities in Canada.
+Opened in 2019, Science Commons is one of the most advanced facilities in Canada.

 The Dhillon School of Business is one of only six percent of business schools worldwide that is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 The financial trading rooms on both campuses are the best equipped academic trading spaces in Western Canada.